shubhamfernandes/booking-platform/README.md

 > php artisan migrate:fresh --seed
 > ```
 >
-> This allows reviewers or testers to easily repopulate or customize sample data in Codespaces or local setups.
+> This will allow testers to easily repopulate or customize sample data in Codespaces or local setups.

 ---